tstack/lnav/docs/source/sqltab.rst

   :type: The type of filter, either 'in' or 'out'.
   :pattern: The regular expression to filter on.

-This table supports SELECT, INSERT, UPDATE, and DELETE on the table rows to read, create, update, and delete filters for the views.
+This table supports :code:`SELECT`, :code:`INSERT`, :code:`UPDATE`, and
+:code:`DELETE` on the table rows to read, create, update, and delete filters for the views.

 lnav_view_filter_stats
 ----------------------

-The **lnav_view_filter_stats** table allows you to get information about how many lines matched a given filter.
+The :code:`lnav_view_filter_stats` table allows you to get information about how many lines matched a given filter.
 The following columns are available in this table: